Skip to main content

 The Review Interface

-After generation, each document is presented in a structured review interface.
-Every auto-filled section shows:
+Once a document is generated, it lands in a structured review interface.
+Every auto-filled section shows you:

 • The populated content